Netflix-Skunkworks/UnrealValidationFramework/README.md

 This logic should apply any changes to the UObjects or UEProject as appropriate.

-Sometimes its not possible to fix this automatically, in which case the fix still needs implementing but this is as simple as returning a [ValidationFixStatus](#56-validationfixstatus) with status [ManualFix](#562-manualfix).
+Sometimes its not possible to fix things automatically, in which case the fix still needs implementing but this is as simple as returning a [ValidationFixStatus](#56-validationfixstatus) with status [ManualFix](#562-manualfix).

 ### 5.6 ValidationFixStatus
 Fix Status's are returned from the execution of any fix logic.
 These carry both informative messages which can be relayed back to the user, along with an overall status related to the success.

 Status can be [Fixed](#561-fixed), [ManualFix](#562-manualfix) or [NotFixed](#563-notfixed)

 #### 5.6.1 Fixed
-The fix or fixes where applied successfully.
+The fix or fixes were applied successfully.

 #### 5.6.2 ManualFix
 There is no automated fix available or this requires more context relating to the production and requires a user to manually fix.